-A truly global federation, IFLA currently represents 76 national associations from Africa, the Americas, Europe and Asia Pacific, and a newly emerging region in the Middle East.
-Our mission is to create globally sustainable and balanced living environments for the benefit of humanity worldwide.
+A truly global federation, IFLA currently represents 74 national associations from Africa, the Americas, Europe, Asia Pacific and the Middle East.
+Our mission as landscape architects is to create globally sustainable and balanced living environments for the benefit of humanity worldwide.